hydroper/as3razen/todo/tree/directives.md

 The `DirectiveSubverifier::verify_directive()` method will verify a directive, for certain directives and the block statement, their subdirectives until a limit (for example, from class goes until methods, and from a block statement goes until subdirectives).

+* `DirectiveSubverifier::verify_directives` will verify a list of directives and, in case it found any deferred part, it returns `Err` (but all directives are guaranteed to be have been verified).

 The `StatementSubverifier::verify_statement()` method will verify a statement or all substatements from a directive such as a class or function definition.
 It does not throw a defer error; anything that defers will result into a verify error.

+* `StatementSubverifier::verify_statements()` will verify a list of statements using `StatementSubverifier::verify_statement()`.

 ## Variable definitions